cdt-eth/Idea-Board/README.md

 An Idea Board built with Rails & React.
 Create-React-App was used to scaffold the frontend.
 Rails was used for the api configuration.
 It has endpoints for adding ideas as well as editing and deleting them.
 I used Axios to make async requests to our rails app to populate the data and create new ideas.
 I enabled CORS to allow us to make these requests.

-SQLite is the db used in development by default but Postgres is used for production to play well with Heroku, where I deployed the final project.
+For the Rails portion (the api), SQLite was the db used in development by default but Postgres had to be used for production to play well with Heroku.
+I deployed the React portion (the UI) to Firebase.
 You can see the final project [here](#).

 # Tools